TonyBogdanov/transax/docs/README.md

 features:
 - title: Framework-agnostic
   details: Pure JavaScript solution, so it can be used with any framework or library.
-- title: Extensible
+- title: Flexible
-  details: Easy to extend with built-in support for React and Vue.
+  details: Written in TypeScript, transpiled to both CommonJS and ESM.
-- title: CLI
+- title: Modular
-  details: Powerful, yet easy to use command-line interface.
+  details: Mix and match components for a highly customized solution.
 ---

 ::: slot footer